Anand Group: The Evolution

 The history of ANAND dates back to 1961, when Mr Deep C Anand, Founder of ANAND and Chairman of the Deep C Anand Foundation, set up his first business venture – Gabriel India.
 The flagship company of the Group, Gabriel was set up in collaboration with Maremont Corporation (now Gabriel Ride Control Products of ArvinMeritor Inc.), USA for manufacture of shock absorbers at Mulund in Mumbai.

 History

-2005 – Mahle swaps with Anand Group to form automotive filter conglomerate
+In 2005, Mahle and the ANAND Group restructured their partnership, resulting in the formation of an automotive filter conglomerate.

-2009 – Takata Corporation engaged with ANAND Group to produce the Safety systems.
+In 2009, the Japanese company Takata Corporation began a collaboration with ANAND Group to manufacture safety Safety systems.

-2012 – ANAND Automotive invested in non-automotive businesses such as high-end hospitality.
+By 2012 ANAND Automotive invested in non-automotive businesses such as high-end hospitality.

-2013 – ANAND Automotive decided to invest ₹1,200 crores over the next five years on new product development.
+In 2013, ANAND Automotive decided to invest ₹1,200 crores over the next five years on new product development.

-2014 – January – ANAND Group with 47 facilities manufacturing various types of auto components achieved total sales of ₹5,800 crore.
+By January 2014, the ANAND Group operated 47 manufacturing facilities producing various automotive components and reported total sales of ₹5,800 crore.

-2015 – March – Auto component suppliers Anand India and Federal-Mogul Powertrain entered into an agreement to convert the sealing and piston ring businesses of Anand into joint venture (JV) operations.
+In March 2015 Anand India and Federal-Mogul Powertrain entered into an agreement to convert the sealing and piston ring businesses of Anand into joint venture (JV) operations.